-There are other risk factors such as age, ethnicity, cigarette smoking and usage of nonsteroidal anti-inflammatory medications.
-Some experts also say that living in an industrialized country makes a person at higher risk in getting the disease.
+There are other risk factors such as age, ethnicity, cigarette smoking, and usage of nonsteroidal anti-inflammatory medications.
+Some experts also say that living in an industrialized country makes a person at higher risk of getting the disease.
 A diet high in fat or refined foods also makes one likely to acquire Crohn’s disease.

 Complications of Crohn’s disease

 Just like other gastrointestinal diseases, Crohn’s may eventually lead to other complications.
 One of which is bowel obstruction.
 Over time, the inner parts of the bowel can scar and eventually narrow which can block the flow of contents from the digestive tract.
 This obstruction will eventually need surgery.

 Ulceration of the digestive tract is also bound to happen as well as the genital area.
 Fistulas are also formed due to these ulcerations.
 When fistulas form in the abdominal area, food is likely to bypass the areas of the bowel which are necessary for absorption.
 Fistulas can become life-threatening if infected and form an abscess.